-187 Small study effects were explored with a funnel plot of standard difference in means vs 188 associated standard errors [20] and by quantifying Egger's linear regression intercept.
-A large and statistically significant Egger's statistic indicates the presence of a small study effect.
+2.8.
+Exploration of Small Study Effects.
+Small study effects were explored with a funnel plot of standard difference in means versus associated standard errors [26] and by quantifying Egger's linear regression intercept.
+A large and statistically significant Egger statistic indicates the presence of a small study effect.
 This analysis was only performed for acylated ghrelin as there were not enough studies reporting data for a precise exploration of total PYY and total GLP-1.